Kernel-Dirichlet/codekritik/README.md

   2) `program_file_exts.txt` - a file containing the extensions that the runner should consider when computing complexity.
 This can be easily be modified to ignore specific file exts.
   3) `program_file_exts_map.json` - this file is a JSON which maps language -> List[allowable extensions].
 This is also a key component in making the software complexity calculations extendable to other languages, and can be applied to novel languages as seamlessly as well-established ones.
   4) `generate_hll_tokens.py` - this file is responsible for auto-generating a JSON file which contains the assignments, branches, conditional, loop keywords, and comments which are used to calculate metrics.
 This allows the computations to be language agnostic and simply operate over syntactic tokens of interest.
 This file is for high-level languages like Python, Go, C++ etc. The generated file will be called `hll_tokens.json`.
   5) `generate_lll_tokens.py` - similarly, this file is responsible for auto-generating a JSON file which contains the assignments, branches, conditional and loop keywords along with comment tokens for assembly-level languages like x86 and ARM.
   6) `generate_ir_tokens.py` - like above, but for middle-end Intermediate Representation (IR) languages like LLVM and Gimble.

+  **Once again, note that the LLL and IR tokens will be likely rolled into the HLL tokens**

 ### Current Metrics